BTCL’s Tk 463Cr 5G Project: Huawei’s win marred by controversy

 It is often said that government files move at a snail's pace in Bangladesh, slowing down the speed of project implementation.

-But when it came to awarding the Chinese telecom giant Huawei the tender for a Tk 463 crore project for 5G network infrastructure, files moved at a record speed.
+But when it came to awarding the Chinese telecom giant Huawei the tender for a 5G network infrastructure project, files moved at a record speed.

 From notifying the financial opening date to awarding the tender, everything proceeded at an unprecedented pace, according to documents obtained by The Daily Star.

-In so doing, the board of the Bangladesh Telecommunications Company Limited (BTCL), the project implementing agency, violated laws stated in the standard tender documents of the Central Procurement Technical Unit (CPTU).
+In so doing, the board of the Bangladesh Telecommunications Company Limited (BTCL), the project implementing agency, violated laws stated in the standard tender documents of the Central Procurement Technical Unit (CPTU), the agency responsible for managing procurement by government bodies.

 "It is unprecedented and impossible as well -- the government should investigate it," said AKM Fazlul Karim, a former director general of the CPTU.

-In February last year, the telecom ministry tasked the BTCL to install an optical fibre transmission network as part of the preparations for the ultra-fast 5G roll-out.
+In February last year, the telecom ministry tasked the BTCL to install an optical fibre transmission network in a Tk 463 crore project as part of the preparations for the ultra-fast 5G roll-out.

+"The malpractice is obvious in every step of this project.
+It is surprising that the Anti-Corruption Commission has not taken any action yet."

-The tender floated by BTCL in December last year had three takers: Huawei, ZTE and Nokia.
+The tender floated by the BTCL in December last year had three takers: Huawei, ZTE and Nokia.

 All the participants were allowed to clear the technical evaluation -- the first step of the process -- even though they did not fully meet the technical requirements of the project.

-Documents obtained by The Daily Star show that Asaduzzaman Chowdhury, the managing director of BTCL then, was penalised for not signing off on the technical evaluation and calling for a fresh tender.
+Documents pieced together by The Daily Star show that Asaduzzaman Chowdhury, the managing director of BTCL then, was penalised for not signing off on the technical evaluation report and calling for a fresh tender.

-He was demoted to the post of general manager of the Department of Telecommunications in October, and on November 7, he was suspended by the Posts and Telecommunications Division.
-Then on November 8, departmental proceedings were initiated against him.
+In October, he was demoted to the post of general manager of the Department of Telecommunications.
+Then on November 7, he was suspended by the Posts and Telecommunications Division, and the next day, departmental proceedings were initiated against him -- only for both the moves to be overturned by the court.

-Meanwhile, on November 6, a notice, signed by project director Md Monjir Ahmed, was issued and the participants were requested to be present at the financial opening on November 8 at 9:30 am at his office in Dhaka.
+Meanwhile, on November 6, project director Md Monjir Ahmed asked the participants to come to the opening of the financial offers of the tender to be held on November 8 at 9:30 am at his office in Dhaka.

-The participant companies were given less than 48 hours to present an authorised representative for the meeting when the rule stipulates at least seven days' notice.
+The companies were given less than 48 hours to send an authorised representative to the event when the rule stipulates at least seven days' notice.

-A day after receiving the letter, ZTE, another Chinese telecom giant, sent a letter to the project director objecting to the irregularity in the tender process.
+A day after receiving the letter, ZTE, another Chinese telecom giant, sent a letter to Ahmed objecting to the irregularity in the tender process.

 "At the same time, to protect our right to attend the financial offer opening meeting, we request you to issue a minimum 7-day notice for financial offer opening as per ITT clause 53.1 declared in the tender document, which was added as per standard tender document issued by CPTU.
 Otherwise, it will be a breach of terms of conditions stated in the tender document and result in infringement of our right given in the tender document," the letter said.